maxpowis/cv/README.md

 * compute age
 * helpers for employer & job records with computed experience durations
-* can be dyanamically generated in light or dark mode version
+* can be dynamically generated in light or dark mode version
 * embed version number as clickable link (to corresponding release page)
 * GitHub actions
   * build & release  light & dark versions with version numbering embedded in the generated pdf